Mu Yi Kuo

 What is Feldenkrais?

-The Feldenkrais Method offers each person the possibility to function at his or her best in daily life.
+The Feldenkrais Method offers each person the possibility to function at their best in their own daily life.

 What does Feldenkrais do as a